 Baltimore Orioles at New York Yankees

-The Baltimore Orioles and the New York Yankees meet in an AL East division matchup in MLB action from Yankee Stadium on Wednesday.
+The Baltimore Orioles and New York Yankees meet Monday in game two of an MLB doubleheader at Yankee Stadium.

 The Baltimore Orioles could use a win after losing nine of their last 13 games.
 The Orioles have scored 12 runs in their last three games and four or more runs in five of their last eight games.
 The Baltimore Orioles have won four of their last six games when scoring four or more runs.
 Jonathan Villar leads the Orioles with 124 hits and 52 RBI while Trey Mancini and Hanser Alberto have combined for 235 hits and 100 RBI.
 Gabriel Ynoa gets the ball, and he is 1-6 with a 5.57 ERA and 47 strikeouts this season.
 Ynoa is 0-1 with a 4.05 ERA and 10 strikeouts in his career against the Yankees.

 The New York Yankees look to stay hot after winning 11 of their last 14 games.
 The Yankees have scored seven runs in their last three games and four or more runs in 13 of their last 16 games.
 The New York Yankees have won 10 of their last 11 games when scoring four or more runs.
 DJ LeMahieu leads the Yankees with 145 hits and 80 RBI while Gleyber Torres and Gio Urshela have combined for 211 hits and 123 RBI.
 The New York Yankees didn’t list a starting pitcher at the time this article was published.